transferzero/transferzero-sdk-dotnet/docs/PayoutMethodsApi.md

 <a name="deletepayoutmethod"></a>
 # **DeletePayoutMethod**
-> PayoutMethodResponse DeletePayoutMethod (Guid? payoutMethodID)
+> PayoutMethodResponse DeletePayoutMethod (Guid payoutMethodID)

 Deleting a payout method